lakshmi-fission/ReactNative-ImageGallery/README.md

 # Prerequisites

-1.Node
+1. Node
-2.Android studio
+2. Android studio
-3.Xcode
+3. Xcode
-4.Visual Studio
+4. Visual Studio

 And follow the below steps to run the application after clone the repository